Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/t/Trilinos/README.md

 ### Known issues

 -  Fails to build with recent versions of make and CMake, avoid using `buildtools` module, works with system's `make/4.2.1` and `cmake/3.20.4`; see [this issue](https://github.com/GEOS-DEV/thirdPartyLibs/issues/136).
 -  Fails to build with recent versions of Boost (which requires C++14) overwriting compile options for C++11, works with `Boost/1.72.0`.
 -  Includes Kokkos but no GPU support enabled in this version, target is LUMI-C.

 ### Dependencies

-     -  Boost, SuperLU, SuperLU_DIST, ParMETIS, SCOTCH, MUMPS, MATIO.  ('cray-python',   EXTERNAL_MODULE),
+-  Boost, SuperLU, SuperLU_DIST, ParMETIS, SCOTCH, MUMPS, MATIO.
 -  Python3, HDF5 (parallel), NetCDF (parallel) from the Cray PE.

 ## Version 13.4.1 for cpeGNU